-- The citizens of Monaco are a minority in their own country (21.6% of the population).
-As of 31 December 2013, the Monégasque population was of 8,837 people.
+- The citizens of Monaco are a minority in their own country (21.4% of the population).
+As of 31 December 2021, the Monégasque population was 9,611 people.

 - Monaco is the most densely populated country in the world.

-- Life expectancy is the world’s highest at nearly 90 years.
+- Life expectancy is the world’s highest at 86.7 years.

-- Monaco’s name derives from the Greek.
-It was referred by the Ligurians as Monoikos (‘single house’ in Greek)
+- Monaco’s name derives from Greek.
+It was referred to by the Ligurians as Monoikos (‘single house’ in Greek)

 - Monaco has been in the hands of the Grimaldis since 1297.
 Recognition of the Grimaldis’ authority occurred in 1314.